‘You’re putting your life on the line’: UFC heavyweight champion Tom Aspinall on death, success, and Trump’s White House bout

 “It’s them or me, one of us has to get beat up, and it’s going to have to be them, it’s as simple as that,” he said.

-The “other person” on Saturday will be Ciryl Gane, himself a former interim heavyweight champion.
-The fight represents Aspinall’s first defense of the undisputed title he claimed when former holder Jon Jones retired in June.
+The “other person” on Saturday was Ciryl Gane, himself a former interim heavyweight champion.
+And though the fight was much anticipated, representing Aspinall’s first defense of the undisputed title he claimed when former holder Jon Jones retired in June, it ended prematurely and controversially.

+Gane accidentally poked Aspinall in the eye at the end of the first round and, when the Brit was unable to continue, the referee declared the fight a no-contest.

+That meant Aspinall retained his title, albeit in bizarre circumstances, and he was taken to hospital after the fight.

 Despite not defeating a reigning champion to gain his title, Aspinall has established himself as the dominant figure in the heavyweight division.
 The Englishman is 8-1 in the UFC, with his only loss coming when he sustained an unfortunate non-contact injury 15 seconds into his 2022 fight against Curtis Blaydes.